Mastered1738/IPVO/README.md

 ***

 2. After entering any URL give it some time to respond (sometimes even more than 20 seconds depending on your internet connection).
-3. To check the response speed look at the terminal inside VSCode (or any IDE's console your using).
+3. To check the response speed look at the terminal inside VSCode (or any IDE's console your using, or Docker Desktop if you're on Windows/Mac).
 There should be a logged messege describing the response time in miliseconds.
 4. This is an example from my terminal
 ```bash
 2023-12-21 22:50:42 Time to get indexed (by nominations) movies in miliseconds:  206.73747999999998